 - Can be more dangerous in the event that there is a fire, as they are highly flammable

 For cedar shake roofing in Wood Dale or another location in Illinois, Adept Roofing can provide these services.

 Composite Roofing Is The Most Environmentally Friendly Option

 Composite roofing is a less common option, but is made completely from recycled materials; it is the most environmentally friendly roofing option.
 They come in a variety of different styles and colors and can resemble the look of cedar shakes or slate roofing, giving the roof a more aesthetic appeal.
-Composite roofing is also installed in a similar fashion as shingles and shakes, in that it's installed from the bottom up to the peak of the home to ensure a waterproof surface is created.
+Composite roofing services is also installed in a similar fashion as shingles and shakes, in that it's installed from the bottom up to the peak of the home to ensure a waterproof surface is created.